ibm-cloud-docs/pattern-vpc-security/overview.md

  - Another best practice is the use of one of IBM Cloud’s key management systems (Key Protect or Hyper Protect Crypto Services (HPCS)) to encrypt secrets.
 Guidance on how you should organize your secrets can be found here:
  - [Organizing Your Secrets.](https://docs/secrets-manager?topic=secrets-manager-secret-groups&interface=ui)

+Note that Secrets Manager is a high available platform which has built-in resiliency and backups in each region.
+Customers have specific responsibilities around secrets management.
+More details can be found here: [Security Design](https://docs/vpc-resiliency?topic=vpc-resiliency-security-design).
+Ensure high availability of secrets management platform.
+Provisions for high availability and encrypted backups should be used.

 ## Bastion Host and Privilege Identity and Access Management (PIM)
 {: #bastion-host}